Amazon: Extrapolations From The Whole Foods Price Cuts

 Source: Thasos Group

 Defection rates at competitors like Wal-Mart (WMT) and Sprouts Farmers Market (SFM) decelerated after the initial pop.
-The data shows consumers that lived closest to a Whole Foods stores and were the wealthiest customers of another grocer were the ones likely to check out the Amazon owned stores.
+The data shows consumers that lived closest to a Whole Foods stores and were the wealthiest customers of another grocer were the ones likely to check out the Amazon-owned stores.

 As an example, Sprouts customers within three miles defected at a 10% rate while those greater than 10 miles away hardly took the time to check out the stores.
 On a historical basis, the defection rates are higher though data is trending down from the initial pop, possibly suggesting the price cuts were not enticing enough to warrant repeat trips.